jorgenb/elasticshield/readme.md

 > TIP!
 Read this entire page before proceeding with setup.

 > PLEASE NOTE!
-This package is very much work in progress and should not be considered production ready.
+This package is work in progress and should not be considered production ready.

-# Elasticshield
+# OAuth Shield

-Elasticshield is an [OAuth 2.0 Server](https://github.com/thephpleague/oauth2-server) that allows you to create, manage and protect your [Elasticsearch](https://www.elastic.co/) indices using a web frontend and/or a JSON api.
+OAuth Shield is a package for [Laravel](https://www.laravel.com) that includes an [OAuth 2.0 Server](https://github.com/thephpleague/oauth2-server) that allows you to create, manage and protect your [Elasticsearch](https://www.elastic.co/) indices using a web frontend and/or a JSON api.
-In a nutshell, Elasticshield allows you to exchange an [Personal Access Token](https://tools.ietf.org/html/rfc6749#section-1.4) for a [JWT token](https://tools.ietf.org/html/rfc7519) that will allow or deny access to a specific Elasticsearch API endpoint.
+In a nutshell, OAuth Shield allows you to exchange an [Personal Access Token](https://tools.ietf.org/html/rfc6749#section-1.4) for a [JWT token](https://tools.ietf.org/html/rfc7519) that will allow or deny access to a specific Elasticsearch API endpoint.